Thermoelectric relations in the conformal limit in Dirac and Weyl semimetals: Thermoelectric Relations

-An interesting question arose associated to topological materials.
-These have anomalous conductivities (particularly Hall conductivity) similar to that occurring in ferromagnetic materials induced by the Berry curvature of the bands.
-The validity of the Mott relation for the anomalous transport phenomena was observed in films of $Ga_{1-x}Mn_xAs$, a ferromagnetic semiconductor in \cite{YCetal08}.
+An interesting question arose associated to the thermoelectric relations in topological materials.
+These materials have anomalous conductivities (particularly Hall conductivity) similar to that occurring in ferromagnetic materials induced by the Berry curvature of the bands.
 The question of whether or not these anomalous transport coefficients obeyed the WF and Mott relations, arose soon after the recognition of topological properties.
+The validity of the Mott relation for the anomalous transport phenomena was observed experimentally in films of $Ga_{1-x}Mn_xAs$, a ferromagnetic semiconductor in~\cite{YCetal08}.
 Berry curvature effects were cleverly added in the Boltzmann transport formalism in a way to fulfil the rules \cite{XY06,RML12} but the experimental answers to these question are more diverse \cite{YCetal08,Kim14,LGetal14,Lietal15}.

+Typically Dirac materials in two and three dimensions are expected to follow the standard relations in the low T regime and deviate from it at larger temperatures \cite{LLetal17,GMSS17,JFetal18}.
+Violations of the WF law have been described in these systems associated to the presence of a hydrodynamic regime where departures from the standard FL behavior are also found \cite{LDS16,GMetal18}.
 The thermoelectric properties of Dirac and Weyl semimetals are a very active field of actual research \cite{LLetal17,WMetal18,SMetal18,SK18}.
 The influence of lattice deformation on the thermoelectric transport properties in Weyl semimetals has been discussed in \cite{MS19}.

-In a recent work \cite{CCV18}, a contribution to the Nernst current of a Dirac or Weyl semimetal coming from the conformal anomaly was reported.
-Being originated from an anomaly - a vacuum contribution -, a non-zero transport coefficient was predicted at zero temperature and chemical potential where the theory is scale invariant at the classical level.
-A Kubo formula calculation of the thermoelectric coefficient extended the calculation to finite temperature and chemical potential and gave the same result in the conformal limit \cite{ACV19}.

-In what follows we analyze the Mott relation in the light of the results in \cite{CCV18,ACV19}.
-The expression obtained in these references for the thermopower coefficient in eq. \eqref{eq_main}, for a single Dirac cone in three dimensions (in the geometry $B_z$, $\nabla_yT$) was \beq \alpha^{xy}=\frac{e^2 v_F B}{4 \pi^2 \hbar T} . \eeq As highlighted in the original references, the coefficient $\alpha$ has a finite contribution from the conformal anomaly in the conformal limit (zero temperature and chemical potential).
-This is the most unusual behavior which automatically implies violation of the Mott relation in eq. \eqref{eq_Mott}.
-As we will see below, away from this singular point, the system has a standard - Fermi liquid-like -, behavior.